 The Power of In-house Training Facilitation

 Classroom training sessions are interactive.
-They are built around group discussions with every participant sharing personal insights, ideas, and experiences rather than a trainer in front of the class lecturing supervisors and managers.
+They are built around group discussions with every participant sharing personal insights, ideas, and experiences rather than a trainer in front of the class lecturing.
 Engaging and interactive course materials provide expertise and direction.

 The group leader is not teaching and training.
 Discussion “drives” the training session, not an individual person.
 Group leaders follow simple step-by-step instructions.

 Do You Have Professional Trainers on Staff?